Bavarialex/ESP32DMX/README.md

 <TelnetSpy.h>

-- Telnet output instead of serial out.
+- Telnet output additional to serial out.
 Just connect via telnet and see all your debug info.

 <WiFiClient.h>